-Is death an inconceivable scandal, as alluded by the French Philosopher Philippe Ariès?
-Is there a bond between suffering and death?
-If not, better consider it as irrelevant, and discard it!
+Is death an inconceivable scandal, as alluded by French Philosopher Philippe Ariès?
+What connexion between suffering and death?
+If none, better consider the latter as irrelevant, and discard it!

 Seemingly the prevailing attitude in this day and age is to stall the subject, for either it hassles us or dismays us.
 Death related news and headlines capture all interest, especially when they relate to people in remote places.
 Death has become a painless and meaningless topic when it comes to video games, where one may die and be brought back to life at every “level”.

 Yet, we are all concerned by death, moreover, in a most intimate way.
 With havocs due to global warming and the 2020 pandemic, all of a sudden it seems to have reached our doorstep .
 When death takes my beloved, I can escape the matter no longer.
 I have to choose what to believe in.

 At metaphysical level, when death occurs, soul and body separate.
 The body becomes a corpse.
 Lifeless, it is destined to decay.

 The immortal soul is judged and straightaway receives its retribution, either entry in the Beatitude, immediate or subsequent to purification, or eternal damnation.

 Jugement sole criteria is love.

 My death?
 How should I prepare for it?